playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 }
 ```

 But oh no!
 Our directive no longer uses the `constructor` function, which means that our `console.log` no longer runs.
-This is because, when using the `inject` keyword, you're no longer able to use a constructor function.
+This is because you can no longer use a constructor function when using the inject keyword.

 To fix this, we can extract our `inject` into a function that we can call from within our directive's class body: